-Google Earth and Google’s art and culture program has numerous places and world heritage sites you can visit and explore virtually.
+Google Earth and Google's art and culture program have numerous places and world heritage sites you can visit and explore virtually.
 Try and create an activity related to the place you are visiting.

 Children's book author Ishani Naidu had to keep reinventing herself with new ideas to keep her daughters engaged at home.
 She suggests indoor camping as a fun way to keep your children busy.